sstur/js2php/README.md

 ### Why?

 This is a proof-of-concept and a hobby project, mostly just for fun.
-There are various aspects of the two languages that make this a really interesting challenge: lexical scope, lambdas, prototypal inheritance, PHP's implicit variable declaration, etc. Some amount code is implemented as runtime helpers, including operations which require type checking and "standard library" features such as Date functions.
+There are various aspects of the two languages that make this a really interesting challenge: lexical scope, lambdas, prototypal inheritance, PHP's implicit variable declaration, etc. Some amount of code is implemented as runtime helpers, including operations which require type checking and "standard library" features such as Date functions.
 But it turns out JavaScript and PHP are similar enough to do most everything as a source transformation, and the PHP code produced is still readable.

 ### What could this possibly be used for?